neurospin/champollion_V1/README.rst

 Note that you might need a `BrainVISA <https://brainvisa.info>`_ environment to run some of the functions or notebooks.

-Preterm analysis requires training on UkBioBank, in encoder mode (self-supervised setting).
+Preterm analysis requires training on UkBioBank, using SimCLR.
+A comprehensive description is given in contrastive/README.rst.

 .. code-block:: shell